Bokaro Steel City

-Bokaro, officially known as Bokaro Steel City, is a large and planned city in Jharkhand, India.
-It is the fourth most populous city in the state and one of the first planned cities of India started in late 1960s.
+Bokaro, officially known as Bokaro Steel City, is an industrial planned city in Jharkhand, India.
+With an estimated metropolitan population of 1.1 million and 183 km2 of area, it is the fourth largest city in the state.
 Bokaro is the administrative headquarters of Bokaro district.
 The city is located on the banks of Garga River and on the fringes of Bokaro river and is surrounded by hill ranges at Giridih and Ramgarh districts.
-It is one of the most peaceful cities in India.
-As per 2011 census, the city's population was 563,417 and 1,100,000 of its metropolitan area.
-The city spans across 183 square km in geographic area.

 Marafari is the oldest settlement in Bokaro which was just a village during the time of Mughals and Sultanates.
-The nearby cities of Purulia was ruled by Maharaja of Kashipur.
 Manbhum region also covered Bokaro which was ruled by Mughal and Sultanates.
+Bokaro became one of the first planned cities of India started in late 1960s, with establishment of the Bokaro Steel Plant led by then prime minister Jawaharlal Nehru.
 After independence, it became a part of Bihar state.
-Bokaro Steel City is the headquarters of the Bokaro District as well as Koylanchal range (Bokaro, Dhanbad and Giridih) and is also one of the headquarters of the Police IG zone, apart from Ranchi and Dumka, covering seven districts- Hazaribagh, Dhanbad, Giridih, Koderma, Chatra, Bokaro, and Ramgarh (North Chotanagpur Division).
+Today, Bokaro is the headquarters of the Bokaro District as well as Koylanchal range (Bokaro, Dhanbad and Giridih) and is also one of the headquarters of the Police IG zone, apart from Ranchi and Dumka, covering seven districts — Hazaribagh, Dhanbad, Giridih, Koderma, Chatra, Bokaro, and Ramgarh (North Chotanagpur Division).

-Bokaro has emerged as a commercial, industrial, healthcare, sports, educational and startup hub.
-It is India's first global active city (GAC).
-Private property is absent in the city, with all property being public-owned.
-Despite this, the city has a cosmopolitan culture with people belonging to different ethnicity from South India as well as North India, representing its unique attributes, giving the city the character of Mini India while having heavy an influence of Bihari and Bengali culture.
-The city hosts tourist spots such as Jawaharlal Nehru Biological Park, Pindrajora, Tenughat Dam etc. It has multiple big corporations operating such as Steel Authority of India, Bharat Coking Coal Limited, Bharat Petroleum Corporation Limited, Damodar Valley Corporation, Oil and Natural Gas Corporation, INOX Group, Jaypee Cement, Orica, Vedanta Resources, Dalmia Cement, Electrosteel Castings and various other industries.
+The city is an emerging industrial and educational hub.
+Despite this, the city has a cosmopolitan culture with people belonging to different ethnicity from South India as well as North India, representing its unique attributes, giving the city the character of Mini India while having a strong influence of Bihari and Bengali culture.The city is also the political power centre of Jharkhand, where important politicians reside.
+The city hosts numerous tourist spots, which include zoo, dam, parks and shopping mall.
+Several big corporations operate in Bokaro.
 It lies on the mineral-rich Chota Nagpur Plateau and a Coal Bed Methane(Gas) reserves of 45 billion cubic metres.
-It has one of the most important coalfields of India in nearby areas which are Jharia, Kulti, West Bokaro, East Bokaro and Ramgarh.
+Bokaro has one of the most important coalfields of India in nearby areas which are Jharia, Kulti, West Bokaro, East Bokaro and Ramgarh.